 I joined the Helcim team this summer as their first-ever intern.

-How I made the most of my internship
+How I made the most of my tech internship

 If I was faced with a task that I was unsure of how to complete, I would search for answers online.
 This benefited me in two ways, I would find the answer and solve the problem I was working on while improving my ability to be resourceful and find solutions independently.